JannisErhard/Bootleg-Defeat-The-Demon-Lord/README.md

 ## Disclaimer
 The code doesn't solve the exercise.
 It's also written poorly.

-Currently there are two maps.
+Currently there are 3 maps.